FaisalHammad1999/futureproofwiki/Docker-Compose-101.md

 - We are mapping it to 35432 for convention's sake but as with any port map, feel free to change this.
 - To get away with the minimal `const pool = new Pool()` above, we must make sure it has access to the env vars set below.
 - This example uses official Docker images but you could use any built image, including custom ones.
+- The volume rule of `- "./db/:/docker-entrypoint-initdb.d/:ro"` will run all the files in local `./db` folder in alphabetical order once the database is setup.
+Both the `postgres` and `mongo` official images support this.

 ```yaml
 version: '3'